Purdue-CS193/homework-0-mapreader4/index.md

+# Nathan's First CS193 Homework

+Enjoyable things about CS193:
+- We're going to learn how to use terminal and GitHub.
+- We only have 1 or 2 hours of class each week.
+- The class is taught by undergraduates for undergraduates.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.